MariecrisCamasis/To-do-List/README.md

-# Simple React To-Do List App
+# To-Do List App

-Welcome to the Simple React To-Do List App!
-This application is designed to help you manage your tasks effortlessly.
-It provides basic functionalities such as adding, editing, completing, and deleting tasks.
-Additionally, a search filter is available to make it easy to find specific tasks.
+This application is meant to help you handle your tasks.
+The program offers essential capabilities, including the ability to create, modify, comlete, and delete tasks.
+Furthermore, a search filter is provided to make it easy to find specific tasks.

 ## Features